 Smarty Jones finished his career 8-1.
 The only loss was the one by a length when longshot Birdstone caught him just before the wire at the Belmont, turning a cheering crowd silent.
 Hampered by bruising of his ankle bones, Smarty never raced again.

 Pennsylvania Gaming Flourishes

-Still, Pennsylvania got its slots at tracks and also at stand-alone casinos.
-Table games followed and now, there’s sports betting and the full suite of online gaming, including online poker.
+Still, Pennsylvania got its slots at tracks and also at stand-alone casinos and PA Online Casinos.
+Table games followed and now, there’s sports betting and the full suite of online gaming, including online poker in Pennsylvania.

 Along the way, Pennsylvania horse racing benefitted greatly from casino revenue assistance that funded enriched purses and consequently a robust breeding program that helped the horse industry and attendant agriculture businesses to flourish.

 Maybe it would have all happened anyway but without the fervor and home-state pride generated by Smarty Jones, it might have been long delayed.
 Such is the power of a genuine hero.